Last updated on December 27, 2022

 What to Do When You Notice Damaged Ring Prongs

-Many people think it is not a big problem if the prongs of their rings or any other piece of jewellery get loose or bend a bit.
+Many people think it is not a big deal when the prongs of their rings or any other piece of jewellery get loose or bend a bit.
 They think they can take care of it later and continue wearing the ring until they find time to go to the jeweller.
-However, it is important to understand that even if you put off visiting your jeweller, it is not a wise idea to keep on wearing the piece until then.
+However, it is important to understand that even if you put off visiting your jeweller, it is not a good idea to keep on wearing the piece until then.

 Once the prongs are slightly bent or broken, it is very easy for the stone to fall off.
 Being on your hand, the ring is in constant motion, and the risk of losing your stone is high.

 The role of prongs is to keep your stones in a fixed position, and if your gemstones are out of alignment, they can crack or even break very easily if hit hard enough.
 That is why it is best to take off your ring and keep it safe until you get it repaired to avoid further damage.

 Ring Prong Repair Options

 In case your jewellery’s prongs are bent, the jeweller will straighten and put them in alignment.
 It is better to do this early to prevent any further damage.
 Do not try to realign them yourself, as you may damage the gemstone.

 If some of the prongs on your ring are broken or worn out, they will need to be replaced or retipped.
 In case of broken prongs, the jeweller will take off the stone, remove the damaged prongs and put new ones in place through soldering.
 This option works best for newer rings.
 However, once a prong has been replaced, the new one will be slightly weaker than the original, and you will need to be more careful with it.